brverbru/Testdoc/README.md

 ##Dataset detail page

 Under the Datasets tab you find your list of datasets, and using the icons on the right-hand side of each dataset listed, you can perform simple actions, or you may navigate to the dataset info page.
 This is where you can find general information on your specific dataset and perform a variety actions.
-You may see the details of the information stored in the dataset, share it with your team, delete the dataset or upload a newer version.
+You may see the details of the information stored in the dataset, share it with your team, delete the dataset or upload a newer version. <br><br>
+This page also allows you to add tags as well as a description, which is helpful for finding the dataset using the search function.
+This is especially useful if you decide to publicly publish your dataset, because it enables other users to easily find your data.
 >![Dataset detail page](http://i.imgur.com/pGAWdHk.png?1)

->This page also allows you to add tags as well as a description, which is helpful for finding the dataset using the search function.
-This is especially useful if you decide to publicly publish your dataset, because it enables other users to easily find your data.

 ##Joins & Links